ebarcott-aerospike/ako-doc-dev/docs/Cluster-configuration-settings.md

 ```

 #### ConfigMap

-A Kubernetes [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) can be mounter as  a volume.
-A config map hold non-confidential data which could be configuration four applications running in your custom init-containers or sidecars.
+A Kubernetes ConfigMap can be mounted as  a volume.
+ConfigMaps hold non-confidential data like configuration for applications running in your custom init containers or sidecars.

-Example
 ```yaml
 - name: app-config
     source: